 Written and directed by award-winner Florian Henckel von Donnersmarck, Never Look Away is a foreign film that won two awards at the Venice Film Festival 2018.

 The movie follows young artist Kurt Barnert, played by Tom Schilling.
 Barnet fled from East Germany to West Germany.
-Yet, he is still tormented by his childhood experiences as a boy during the Nazi years and the GDR-regime.
+Yet, he is still tormented by his childhood experiences as a boy during the Nazi years and the GDR regime.
 The German Democratic Republic began in 1949 and ended in 1990.
-The period when the eastern portion of Germany was part of the Eastern Bloc during the Cold War period with the Berlin Wall in existence.
+The period when the eastern portion of Germany was part of the Eastern Bloc during the Cold War, with the Berlin Wall in place.

-The next three movie clips are long but tell the story or at least part of the story.
-The oppression these Europeans experienced is appalling.
-Even though the movie fills with abuse, the colorful scenery and well-defined sets indicate hope for the people.
+The movie tells the story, or at least part of the story, of the oppression these Europeans experienced, which is appalling.
+Even though the film is filled with abuse, the colorful scenery and well-defined sets indicate hope for the people.